+Our Iceland birding tours give you the chance to see some of northern Europe’s charismatic and most-wanted bird species.
 Iceland, the “Land of Ice and Fire”, sits in the North Atlantic and is an island nation formed from the diversion of the North American and Eurasian tectonic plates.
 Iceland is about the size of the US state of Kentucky at 40,000 square miles (103,000 square kilometers) and has a population of just 364,134 people which makes it the most sparsely populated country in Europe.
 Iceland’s capital is Reykjavik which, along with its surrounding areas, contains two thirds of the island’s population.
-It is a city of typical, quaint northern European architecture and makes an excellent starting point for our Iceland tour.
+It is a city of typical, quaint northern European architecture and makes an excellent starting point for our Iceland birding tours.

 Iceland was first settled in 874 AD by Viking settlers from Norway.
 For much of its more recent history it has not been an independent country, being divided between Norway and Denmark until independence was gained in 1918.
 In the 20th century AD Iceland has become an incredibly wealthy and successful nation, especially after World War II.
 The United Nations’ Human Development Index ranks Iceland as the 6th most developed country on Earth.